Skip to main content

 Turmeric and Improved Quality of Life

-Across 4 studies, all reported beneficial effects on quality of life, with effect sizes ranging from small to large (predominantly moderate).
-The most robust evidence comes from a large systematic review (n=4477) showing a small but significant improvement.
-Effects were typically observed at 8-12 weeks in clinical populations with functional dyspepsia, chronic lower back pain, breast cancer, and pancreatic cancer.
-Doses varied and no specific form was consistently used across studies.
+Across 4 studies, all 4 reported statistically significant beneficial effects of turmeric on quality of life, with effect sizes ranging from small to large.
+The median study duration was 84 days (12 weeks), and effects were observed in clinical populations including people with functional dyspepsia, chronic lower back pain, and cancer.
+The most-studied dose was approximately 1 g/day of curcuminoids (often with piperine) in a limited number of studies.

-• Studied populations: clinical populations with functional dyspepsia, chronic lower back pain, breast cancer, and pancreatic cancer
+• Studied populations: people with functional dyspepsia, participants with chronic lower back pain, women with breast cancer, pancreatic cancer patients

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-Effect sizes varied notably: the largest, most rigorous study (systematic review) found a small effect, while smaller RCTs reported moderate to large effects, suggesting potential overestimation in smaller trials.
+Effect sizes varied substantially across studies (small to large), and the largest study (n=4477) showed only a small effect, raising questions about clinical significance.

 Doses used in studies